Jordyn Woods Dances On Stage With Jaden Smith During Coachella Performance

 Jordyn Wood isn’t letting that pesky cheating scandal with Tristan Thompson ruin her good time.
-The model, and Kylie Jenner’s former best friend, took the stage at Coachella on Friday.
+The model and Kylie Jenner’s former best friend got up on stage at Coachella on Friday.

-According to TMZ, Jordyn Woods was seen dancing around during her friend Jaden Smith’s set at opening night of Coachella.
+According to TMZ, Jordyn Woods was seen dancing around during her friend Jaden Smith’s set at the opening night of Coachella.

 Jaden reportedly took the stage with a floating Tesla over his head, which was suspended by chains, likely because of his long friendship with Tesla’s creator, Elon Musk.

-During the performance the car was lowered on to the stage and Jaden jumped on top to perform.
+During the performance, the car was lowered on to the stage and Jaden jumped on top to perform.
 Smith paid tribute to late rapper Nipsey Hustle before his set, and also brought out his sister, Willow, to sing “Icon” along with him.

 Later, Jordyn jumped on stage to dance around the car as Jaden performed.
 As many fans already know, Woods is very close friends with the Smith family.
 Her late father was very close with Will Smith, and she is considered as apart of the famous family.

-When news broke that she had allegedly hooked up with Khloe Kardashian’s baby daddy, Tristan Thompson, causing the couple to split, it was Jada Pinkett Smith’s talk show, Red Table Talk, that she appeared on to clear up the rumors and tell her side of the story.
+When news broke that she had allegedly hooked up with Khloe Kardashian’s ex, Tristan Thompson (which caused the couple to split), it was Jada Pinkett Smith’s talk show, Red Table Talk, that Jordyn appeared on to clear up the rumors and tell her side of the story.

 Jaden Smith Performs at Coachella with Guest Jordyn Woods https://t.co/fbuWA5aKdd